SaaS Security Audit Checklist: Best Practices and Principles

 - Analysis of the data that was obtained at the previous stages, which makes it possible to diagnose possible risks and make sure that the information security system complies with international requirements;

-- Drawing up a list of measures to improve the quality of protection may include options for possible technical and organizational solutions, examples of estimates for implementing protection methods and methods of preparation for certification based on international standards.
+- Drawing up a list of measures to improve the quality of protection may include options for possible technical and organizational solutions, examples of estimates for implementing protection methods and methods of certification preparation based on international standards.

 For smaller companies, the role of an internal auditor may be filled by a senior-level IT manager within the organization.
 This employee is responsible for building robust audit reports for C-suite executives and external security compliance officers.
 Larger companies tend to take this one step further, hiring designated Corporate Internal Auditors.
 These individuals usually have an impressive background as Certified Information Systems Auditors, Certified Internet Audit Professionals, or certified accountants.

 An external auditor takes many forms, depending on the company's nature and the purpose of the audit.
 Some external auditors may be associated with federal or state government agencies, such as the Health and Human Services Office for Civil Rights.
 Others may work for third-party auditing firms that specialize in technology auditing.
 These auditors are hired when specific compliance frameworks, like SOX compliance, require it.

 Now that we know who can conduct an audit and for what purpose, let’s look at the two main types of audits:

 An internal or external auditor can perform a manual audit.
 During this audit, the auditor will interview your employees, conduct security and vulnerability scans, evaluate physical access to systems, and analyze your application and operating system access controls.

 An automated audit is a computer-assisted technique known as a CAAT.
 These audits are run by robust software and produce comprehensive, customizable audit reports suitable for internal executives and external auditors.
 Advanced auditing software will even provide an extra layer of security, continuously monitoring the IT infrastructure and alerting IT technicians when suspicious activity occurs and when predetermined security thresholds have been crossed.

 Cost of Audit For SaaS Product